vinsidious/gac/ROADMAP.md

 ## Current Status

 Git Auto Commit (gac) is a CLI tool that uses large language models to generate meaningful commit messages based on staged changes.
-The tool currently supports multiple AI providers including Anthropic Claude, OpenAI, Groq, Mistral, and more.
+We're currently focusing on simplification and streamlining the core functionality.

 ## Next Steps

 ### Short-term Goals

-1. **Architecture and Code Quality Improvements**
+1. **Architecture and Code Simplification**

+   - [x] Remove core.py entirely (it was just a wrapper around cli.py)
+   - [x] Consolidate main.py and cli.py to reduce duplication
+   - [x] Remove the edit option for commit messages
+   - [x] Remove the test mode flag which caused confusion
-   - [ ] Refactor `core.py` into smaller, focused modules with clear responsibilities
+   - [ ] Extract logging configuration into a dedicated utility function
-   - [ ] Address f-string linter error in `core.py`
-   - [ ] Reduce function complexity, particularly in the `main()` function
+   - [ ] Break down the large CommitWorkflow class into smaller components
-   - [x] Standardize error handling across all modules
-   - [ ] Implement more consistent parameter naming across functions
+   - [ ] Simplify formatting architecture using a more direct approach
-   - [ ] Extract duplicated code into reusable helper functions
+   - [ ] Centralize error handling and reduce duplication

 2. **Performance Optimization**